smoothsec/dev/README.md

 ## Part II - Maintenance

+To run the following commands, make sure you have root privileges.

+### SmoothSec update/upgrade

 To update or upgrade the SmoothSec, you can issue the following commands with root privileges.

 sudo apt-get update<br>